codefresh-io/codefresh-pipeline-runner/README.md

 * A secret with name `CF_API_KEY` and value your Codefresh API token
 * An environment variable called `PIPELINE_NAME` with a value of `<project_name>/<pipeline_name>`
 * An environment variable called `TRIGGER_NAME` with trigger name attached to this pipeline.
 See the [triggers section](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/triggers/) for more information
-* An environment variable called `BRANCH` with the git branch that you want to use for the trigger.

-Click the Done button to save your changes.
+Click the Done button to save your changes and commit.

 Now next time you commit anything in your Github repository the Codefresh pipeline will also execute.